opentechinstitute/luci-commotion/README.md

 Design changes should follow the Human Interface Guidelines described on the main project site.

+This theme appears as luci-commotion-theme in Commotion-OpenWRT's menuconfig options

 ## Links

 * <a href="http://commotionwireless.net">Commotion Wireless Project</a>